 Short-term policies are typically more expensive on a per-day basis than long-term coverage.
 Some insurers don’t offer this option, offering a six- or twelve-month coverage plan you must cancel when you no longer need the coverage.

-Generally, the cost of moped insurance is between $75 to $250 per year.
+Generally, moped insurance costs between $75 to $250 per year.
 Those who can bundle their policies with an insurer could save up to 25% on their coverage.

-Temporary moped insurance is an option for those that have short-term and specific driving responsibilities.
+Temporary moped insurance is an option for short-term and specific driving responsibilities.
 Gather your vehicle information and request a quote today to see how affordable it is.